strawberryjello/circlesoftware-apitest/README.md

 # Circle Software API test

 Sample API that returns the monthly ex tax sales and gross profit grouped by year.
-See the companion sample frontend [here](insert link here).
 Sample csv data is in the `data` directory.

 ## System Requirements